AWS bill shock / Commercial investigation

 When does a startup need FinOps?

-A startup needs FinOps discipline when spend has owners, forecasts, recurring optimization work, and decisions that cross product and engineering.
+A startup needs FinOps discipline when cloud spend has owners, forecasts, repeatable optimization work, and decisions that cross product and engineering.
+It does not require a big program at first; it requires clear accountability, useful alerts, and a habit of tying cost to product choices.

 Where does RunPlacement fit?

-RunPlacement helps when cost visibility turns into a placement question, such as whether to stay on AWS, use GPU cloud, move to bare metal, or choose a managed platform.
+RunPlacement fits after cost visibility exposes a placement question.
+It is for deciding whether to stay on AWS, use GPU cloud, move a workload slice, consider bare metal, or choose a managed platform.
+It is not a replacement for billing exports, account-level allocation, or provider pricing pages.

 Sources